-Your car is struck by another driver and sustain injury.
+Your car is struck by another driver and you sustain injuries.
 And you are not happy about it.
 You try to resolve the matter yourself but get nowhere.
 You hire an attorney.
 The attorney files a lawsuit.
 But he only sues the person who caused the collision.
 Not their insurance company.
 What does that mean?

 Most drivers in Georgia have automobile insurance to protect themselves in the event a claim is made against them.
 And the liability insurance covers others in the event they are injured.
 The minimum coverage in Georgia is $25,000 per person and $50,000 total per collision.
 And uninsured or underinsured motorist coverage is optional.
 That is coverage you pay an additional premium for which can be added to the coverage the wrongdoer has, if you choose ‘add-on’ uninsured motorist coverage.